-Bosnia: New Tuzla TPP unit JV, minority partnership for bidders from China or Hitachi21.
-October 2013. / SEE Energy News
+Bosnia: New Tuzla TPP unit JV, minority partnership for bidders from China or Hitachi, SEE Energy News

 It is not clear when the construction of Block 7 in Tuzla power plant will start, which is planned as the largest investment in post-war Bosnia.
 It is also unknown who will be the strategic partner, although management of “Electric Power Industry BiH” promised that the work will be completed by the middle of this year.
 Four months have passed, and still no one knows who will be the strategic partner for the construction of Block 7 in Tuzla power plant, worth about 1.5 billion KM.
 This, according to the announcement of management “Electric Power Industry” will be known in July.